Lonesome Dove series

-The Lonesome Dove series is a series of four western fiction novels written by Larry McMurtry and the five television miniseries and television series based upon them.
+The Lonesome Dove series is a series of four Western fiction novels written by Larry McMurtry and the five television miniseries and television series based upon them.

 Overview

 The novels and miniseries follow the exploits of several members of the Texas Ranger Division from the time of the Republic of Texas up until the beginning of the 20th century.
 Recurring characters include Augustus "Gus" McCrae, Woodrow F. Call, Joshua Deets, Pea Eye Parker, Jake Spoon, Clara Forsythe Allen, Maggie Tilton, Lorena Wood Parker, Blue Duck, and Buffalo Hump.
 The series is set within historical events and characters, although they are often adapted or altered to accommodate the fictional timelines of the main characters.

+History

+Early days

+Larry McMurtry was born into a cattle ranching family, and some of his uncles were old enough to have participated in the end of the cattle driving days.
+Before railroads went across the country, cattle drives had to be put on in order to move cattle to their set destinations.
+This timeframe is where the history of the cowboys originated from and eventually became romanticized.
+McMurtry realized being a cowboy was not as good as people made it out to be and decided to write a novel showing the hardships cowboys really faced.

+Creating Lonesome Dove

+Larry McMurtry originally planned to create a western screenplay called Streets of Laredo, which would star John Wayne.
+This plan did not happen, and Larry McMurtry turned the screenplay into a novel.
+McMurtry took inspiration from Charles Goodnight's 1860 cattle drives, The Log of a Cowboy, and Nelson Story's 1866 drive from Texas to Montana.